VampirkoOrus/Cardsauce-no-on-card-credits/README.md

 -Transformation timing on Two-Faced Joker

--Make SPEEEN's pop-ups stack properly
+-Make SPEEEN's pop-up work with Oops!
+All 6s

 -Speed Joker and Disturbed Joker